ardnep/ntu-sc1015-mini-project/README.md

 2. Hyperparameter Tuning with GridSearchCV using DBCV Score
 3. Clustering with New Parameters

+Our final clustering resulted in a total of `3` clusters and `6206` outliers (out of `19362` total points).

 ### 6. [Data Driven Insights and Conclusion](https://github.com/ardnep/ntu-sc1015-mini-project/blob/a1e85b5ec7fdeeaca5ddf6c4cdc55a9e95874124/Part_5_Data_Driven_Insights.ipynb)
 Here, we re-combined our variables related to success and the clustered variables related to conventionality to see if there are any differences between outliers and non-outliers.
 We performed a comparative Exploratory Data Analysis on the outliers vs. non-outliers to see if we can infer anything from the similarities and differences.

+In this section, we also looked at the characteristics of the individuals in our `3` clusters using the variables related to conventionality.
+The findings have been presented in the Jupyter Notebook on Data Driven Insights.

-We found that there were no difference in the distribution of the Salary or the Job Satisfaction among Outliers and Non-outliers (Conventional individuals and non-conventional individuals).
+Most notably, however, we found that there were no difference in the distribution of the Salary or the Job Satisfaction among Outliers and Non-outliers (Conventional individuals and non-conventional individuals).
 So, we concluded that unconventionality might NOT be an indicator of success.

 ### 7. References
 1. [https://bookdown.org/brian_nguyen0305/Multivariate_Statistical_Analysis_with_R/what-is-mca.html](https://bookdown.org/brian_nguyen0305/Multivariate_Statistical_Analysis_with_R/what-is-mca.html)